-As an emerging growth company, we have opted to comply with the executive compensation disclosure rules applicable to "smaller reporting companies," as such term is defined in the rules promulgated under the Securities Act of 1933, as amended.
-The following discussion relates to the compensation of Dr. Ianchulev (our Chief Executive Officer and Chief Medical Officer), Jennifer "Ginger" Clasby (our Vice President, Clinical Operations), and Luke Clauson (our Vice President, Research and Development), each a "named executive officer" for 2017.
+As an emerging growth company, we have opted to comply with the executive compensation disclosure rules applicable to "smaller reporting companies", as such term is defined in the rules promulgated under the Securities Act of 1933, as amended.
+The following discussion relates to the compensation of Dr. Ianchuley (our Chief Executive Officer and Chief Medical Officer), John P. Gandolfo (our Chief Financial Officer), and Jennifer "Ginger" Clasby (our Vice President, Clinical Operations), each a "named executive officer" for 2018.

-Key Elements of Our Compensation Program for 2017
+Key Elements of Our Compensation Program for 2018

-In 2017, we compensated our named executive officers through a combination of base salary and long-term equity incentives in the form of options.
+In 2018, we compensated our named executive officers through a combination of base salary and long-term equity incentives in the form of options.
 Our executive officers are also eligible for our standard benefits programs, which include group health insurance and vacation programs.